FronterAS/fng-remote-logging/README.md

 ### Todo:

 1. Make this project browserify compatible.
+(Karl Gustav)
+2. Create a standalone branch, with injected ajax.
+(Gavin)
+3. Extract the http posting out into a transport service, so that people can choose to send logs over sockets for instance (Petter)

 \* http://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha